AdaptiveConsulting/ReactiveTraderCloud/deploy/docker/readme.md

 - `.bashrc` file is named `.bash_profile` and need to be placed in your user folder
 - on windows, you can create file starting with dot like this: `.bash_profile.` will create `.bash_profile`

-### Some known issues
+### Some known issues (Toolbox on Windows and MacOSX)

 The different scripts here will need to share code with the different containers.
-On linux you don't have anything to do.
-On windows and linux, the sharing is between the container and the virtual machine.
-The virtual machine is defined to share your home folder (/c/Users/ for windows).
+On Windows and Mac, the sharing is between the container and the virtual machine.
+The virtual machine is defined to share your home folder (/c/Users/ for windows or /Users for mac).
 If your git clone folder is a children folder of your home user, it's fine.
-Else you need to open VirtualBox and share tht specific folder.
+Else you need to open VirtualBox and share that specific folder.